marcgg/marcgg.github.com/_posts/2013-04-22-what-i-learned-teaching-web.md

 At the same time I happened to be talking with a [friend of mine](http://emiland.me/) who started giving classes to young entrepreneurs via [leeaarn](http://leeaarn.com/) and it seemed pretty cool.
-Once thing lead to another and I decided it would be a good experiment to take this blog post even further and actually try to create a serie of classes to actually teach something to non developers.
+One thing lead to another and I decided it would be a good experiment to take this blog post even further and actually try to create a serie of classes to teach something to non developers.

 ## The Class